Estimated reading time: 9 minutes

 Depression can be a rough thing to manage in the workplace.
 If you are struggling, get your life back on track by slowing down.

 If you need help, reach out for support.
-A therapist or HR department may be able to offer advice or resources.
+A therapist or HR department can offer advice or resources.
 Additionally, discuss the situation with your boss and see if it can improve your working environment.
 If you are feeling depressed, talk to them first.
 Also, you can get the support and guidance you need to start the road to recovery.

 How to get help and apply for leave?

-If you are struggling with depression and want to take some time off work, there are a few things you need to know.
+If you have depression and want to take some time off, here are a few things you need to know.
 First, speak with your supervisor or HR representative about the situation.
 It will help everyone understand what is happening and enable the process of applying for leave smoother.

-Additionally, make an appointment for an assessment so that a mental health professional can diagnose your condition and recommend treatment options.
+Additionally, make an appointment for an assessment so that a mental health professional can diagnose your condition.
 If you need leave for mental health reasons, apply for it through your employer’s system.
-Be sure to provide all necessary information, medical documentation of your condition, and how leaving will help improve things.
+Be sure to share all necessary information, medical documentation of your condition, and how leaving will help improve things.

 Do not think of committing self-harm as a way to cope with it.
 Self-harm is never the answer and can lead to longer-term health problems.
 If you are feeling suicidal, please seek help from a professional immediately.